 MITCHELL: I just got off the phone with Tom Daschle.
 It was an emotional conversation.
 He was clearly — sounded as though he were tearful, over-wrought.
 He said, “I read The New York Times this morning and I realized that I can’t pass health care if I am too much of a distraction and when I saw what the Republicans were saying, and read The New York Times, I called the president this morning.”
 And then he said “I’ve got to go.”
 It was a difficult conversation.

-From today’s Times: an editorial, “The Travails of Tom Daschle,” (currently the “most blogged” story) which reads, in part, “We believe that Mr. Daschle ought to step aside and let the president choose a less-blemished successor;” and, on the front-page: “Obama’s Promise of Ethics Reform Faces Early Test.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+From today’s Times: an editorial, “The Travails of Tom Daschle,” (currently the “most blogged” story) which reads, in part, “We believe that Mr. Daschle ought to step aside and let the president choose a less-blemished successor;” and, on the front-page: “Obama’s Promise of Ethics Reform Faces Early Test.”Liz Cox Barrett is a writer at CJR.